Working at the Alipur Fish Docks and Market – Bangladesh

 The Sector

-The fisheries sector is a crucial source of livelihood for millions of people in Bangladesh.
-This is markedly true in Ibrahim’s village of Alipur.
+The fisheries sector is a crucial source of livelihood for millions of people in Bangladesh, and this is markedly true in Ibrahim’s village of Alipur.

 According to (FRSS, 2017), more than 18 million people in Bangladesh are directly or indirectly involved in this sector.
 Moreover, the industry is vital for women, with around 1.4 million depending on it for their livelihoods through fishing, farming, fish handling, and processing (BFTI, 2016).
 Given its significant contribution to employment and income generation, the fisheries sector has enormous potential for promoting economic development in the country.
 Source: